netxms/netxms-doc/admin/agent-management.rst

 |product_name| agent is daemon or service that runs on a :term:`node<Node>` to provide additional
 monitoring options.
 This is optional for installation, but it's installation gives following advantages:

-   * Centralized configuration - you can change configuration of agent from management console; if needed, you can even store agent configs on |product_name| server
+   * Centralized configuration - you can change configuration of agent from management client; if needed, you can even store agent configs on |product_name| server
    * More secure: communications between |product_name| server and agent can be encrypted, additional authentication on agent can be configured
    * TCP instead of UDP is used for communications with agent - this can help in case of slow and poor quality links
    * Remote command execution - agents can be used to execute commands on managed systems as a reaction to certain events